Alexedani/cs408-final-project/README.md

 to be able to further cement my understanding of the topics and subjects we have learnt about over this semester and not waste any time having to learn a new framework that would take away from this project.

-I want to leverage the database that we created and used in the last few assignments to be able to store users, puzzles, and scores that
+The data that my project will manage will be users, user information, and puzzles created by users that can be loaded dynamically into the site.
+I want to leverage the database that we created and used in the last few assignments to be able to store users, puzzles, and scores that I can store and users can access.

-I can store and users can access.
+The home page will dynamically update based on the number of puzzles that have been created and stored in the database.
+Moreover, the leaderboard functionality follows the same way as I will display a list of all users dynamiclly and add them to the leaderboard with their information from the data base.

 ### Main Features:
 Users will be able to: